1.1 The Soccer Federation Rules shall apply except when superseded by any of the following rules.

 2.8 A dual registration player has to nominate his primary team.
 The Team Leader from the primary team can refuse to release the player if both teams play at the same time.

-2.9 A non-member is a member who has never been a financial member of the Gold Coast Over 35’s Soccer Association.
+2.9 A non-member is a member who has never been a financial member of Legends Football.
 This person is required to sign the acknowledgment/agree to electronic version of Terms & Conditions referred to in section 1.3 above before playing.

 4.1 All officials should possess a good understanding of the rules.